 The Legal Ombudsman has helpful pages on the following:

 How will the complaint be handled?

-Upon receipt of the complaint, it will be passed directly to the SPOC officer; this will generally be Mr Frank Brehany, the Managing Director of HolidayTravelWatch.
+Upon receipt of the complaint, it will be passed directly to the SPOC officer; this will generally be Mr Frank Brehany, the Consumer Director of HolidayTravelWatch.
 If the complaint is made orally, this will be required to be confirmed in writing.
 Any written complaint should also be accompanied by any other documentary evidence.
 The SPOC Officer will consider the basis of the complaint and if required will discuss the matter of the complaint with any other HolidayTravelWatch staff member or Consultant.
 If appropriate, the SPOC Officer will contact the complainant and discuss the nature of the complaint and how it can be resolved.
 Any discussion or resolution agreed will be confirmed in writing.
 Any complainant will be given the opportunity to respond to any points raised by the SPOC Officer and this will subsequently attract further investigation and response as detailed above.
 In the event that the SPOC Officer is unable to resolve any ‘Recommendation Complaint’, then the SPOC Officer will clearly identify the complainant’s right to further investigation through the office of The Regulator.

 In the event that any complainant uses abusive, insulting or threatening behaviour to either the SPOC Officer or any advisor from HolidayTravelWatch, the investigation will terminate immediately.
 The matter will then be referred, if appropriate to the police and/or other relevant authorities and to the Commercial Solicitors who act for HolidayTravelWatch.
 If the matter relates to a ‘Recommendation Complaint’, the matter will also be referred to The Regulator for his information and guidance.